Before:

 Inside:

-5. Wait inside until the shaking stops, then evacuate the building and go to your building Emergency Assembly Point.
+• Take cover until the shaking stops, then evacuate the building and go to the nearest Emergency Assembly Point.

 image of the world with earthquake graphic